Senior High School Full-Time Program

 - Be a Canadian citizen, lawfully admitted to Canada for permanent residence, a child of a Canadian citizen, or a child of an individual who is lawfully admitted to Canada for permanent or temporary residence.

-- Provide a birth certificate, landed immigrant, or resident documentation.
+- Provide proof of citizenship (i.e., birth certificate, landed immigrant, or resident documentation).

-- Provide additional documentation in support of student needs (psychological assessment, medical documentation, Individualized Program Plan (IPP).
+- Provide additional documentation in support of student needs as required (e.g., Individualized Program Plan, psychological/psycho-educational assessments, and/or medical assessments/documentation).

-- Sign Vista Virtual School’s Truancy Policy and Acceptable Use Policy (full-time registrations only).
+- Sign Vista Virtual School’s Truancy and Acceptable Use policies.

-- Sign a Release of Student Records form to allow student records from previous school(s) to be released to Vista Virtual School (full-time registrations only).
+- Sign a Release of Student Records form to allow records from their previous school(s) to be released to Vista Virtual School.

 - Note: Alberta Education requires a parent or guardian of the student under the age of 18, or the student 18 or older as of September 1 must remain in the province until at least September 30 of the school year.